kubeshop/monokle-core/README.md

   <a href="https://kubeshop.io/blog">Blog</a>
 </p>

-## Welcome to Monokle core
+## Welcome to Monokle Core

 Monokle core is a monorepository that contains shared packages between Monokle Desktop and Cloud.
 All packages are open-source and MIT licensed.

-## Overview of packages
+## Validation Packages

+Monokle uses a common set of libraries for validation Kubernetes resources across its CLI, Desktop and Cloud tooling.

+- [@monokle/validation](./packages/validation): An extensible validator for Kubernetes resources.
+- [@monokle/cli](./packages/cli): A CLI to validate your Kubernetes resources directly from your terminal.
+- [create-monokle-plugin](./packages/create-monokle-plugin): Bootstrap a custom plugin within seconds.

+Please go to the [Monokle Community Plugins](https://github.com/kubeshop/monokle-community-plugins) repo for information on how to create and share your own validators.

-UI related packages:
+## UI related packages:

 - @monokle/components: a shared design system.
 - @monokle/tree-navigator: React component to render trees with Redux.

-Validation related packages:

-- [@monokle/validation](./packages/validation/README.md): An extensible validator for Kubernetes resources.
-- [@monokle/cli](./packages/cli/README.md): Validate your Kubernetes resources directly from your terminal.
-- [create-monokle-plugin](./packages/create-monokle-plugin/README.md): Bootstrap a custom plugin within seconds.

 ## Getting involved